rimutaka/folding-furniture/readme.md

 ## Desk height

-This desk is higher than most commercial models you'll find in furniture stores.
+This desk is higher than most commercial models we see in furniture stores.
 Placing the top of the desk just under the elbows gives better body support for a more upright and relaxed posture.
 This is a matter of preference - you can choose any height of the legs to suit your needs.

 According to [the golden ratio model of human body](http://tools.openlab.psu.edu/tools/proportionality_constants.htm), a person 178cm tall has 112cm floor-to-elbow height.
-Multiply your full height by 0.63 to calculate your desk legs hight or measure it with a tape.
+Multiply your full height by 0.63 to calculate your desk legs height or measure it with a tape.
 Take into account the footwear and an [anti-fatigue mat](https://www.ncbi.nlm.nih.gov/pubmed/23964416) you may use while standing at the desk.

 ## Feet

-The feet are round cutouts.
-One goes inside the leg, the other has the same OD as the leg (50mm) and stays outside.
-Join the two halves together and push hard into the leg to set it in place.
-Use padding such as paper or fabric if the foot is a bit loose.
-The feet are cut out of the same sheet as the top.
+The feet consist of two round cutouts made from the same sheet as the top.
+The smaller one goes inside the leg.
+The other cutout has the same OD as the tube (50mm) and sits comfortably between the tube and the floor.
+Join the two halves together with a dowel and push hard into the leg to set it in place.
+Use padding such as paper or fabric if the foot is a bit loose inside the tube.

 ![feet](img/foot.jpg)

 Extra stability from tipping (e.g. if someone pushes it) can be added with small bags of salt stuffed inside the legs.

 Use coarse salt in a sock or a stocking.
-3 cups of salt per leg make the desk very stable against someone accidentally pushing it with their body.
-5 cups of salt make the desk almost anchored to the floor.
+3 cups of salt per leg add enough extra stability even for a strong push.

 ![extra weight](img/extra-leg-weight.jpg)

 ## Latex band

 The latex band hooks onto the clamps and holds the legs in place while in storage.
-Amazons and fitness stores have plenty of latex bands on offer, but a no-name band from a discount store will do just fine.
+Amazons and fitness stores have plenty of latex bands on offer, but a generic elastic band from a discount store will do just fine.

 * **Latex band**: 1000mm x 20mm x 4mm